lukedeakinbell/farmers-purchase-list/README.md

 Admin Section: The admin section provides the following functionalities:

 Login with a username and password.
+The credentials are as follows:
+username: admin
+password: password

 View the current list of products and prices.
 Add new products to the list, specifying the product name and price.
 Update the price of an existing product.